confluentinc/demo-stream-designer/README.md

    ```sql
    SELECT * FROM clickstreams_global EMIT CHANGES;
    ```
+1. Use **Stream Catalog** and search for `clickstreams_global` and click on the topic.
+1. On the right side of the screen add `prod` in **Tags** section.
+1. Click on **+Add business metadata** and from the drop down list select **Domain** and add the following information
+   - Team_owner: Web
+   - Slack_contact: #web-optimization
+   - Name: user clickstreams

+## Demo

-1. Use the left handside menu and navigate to **Stream Designer** and set into the pipeline you created earlier.
+1. Log into Confluent Cloud and navigate to **Stream Designer** and step into the pipeline you created earlier.
 1. Click on **Start with SQL** to open the code editor and paste the following code.
+1. The code adds the below components to the canvas

+   - SQL Server source connector which captures all data changes in our source database and streams it to Confluent Cloud in near real time.([doc](https://docs.confluent.io/cloud/current/connectors/cc-microsoft-sql-server-source-cdc-debezium.html))
+   - `sql.dbo.orders` and `sql.dbo.products` as connector's output topics.
+   - `orders_stream` and `products_stream` that are ksqlDB streams based on output topics.
+   - `products_table` which is a ksqlDB table that has the latest information for each product.
+   - We need to re-partition the `orders_stream` and use `product_id` as the key so we can join the stream with `products_table`.
+This stream is called `orders_stream_productid_rekeyed`.
+   - Join `products_table` and `orders_stream_productid_rekeyed` and call the resulting stream `orders_and_products`.

    ```sql
    CREATE SOURCE CONNECTOR "SqlServerCdcSourceConnector_0" WITH (